-Target Standard Customers : If you see the Users tab (Setup > Users), your organization has a Target Standard license.
+- Target Standard Customers : If you see the Users tab (Administration > Users) (and not the Properties tab), your organization has a Target Standard license.
 [Target Standard customers should follow the instructions in this article to add users and assign permissions in the Adobe Admin Console.

-Target Premium Customers : If you see the Properties tab (Setup > Properties), your organization has a Target Premium license.
+- Target Premium Customers : If you see the Users tab and the Properties tab (Administration > Properties), your organization has a Target Premium license.
 Target Premium customers should follow the instructions in Enterprise user permissions and Configure enterprise permissions to add users and assign permissions in the Adobe Admin Console.

-To manage users and permissions, see Manage products and profiles in the Enterprise & Teams User Guide.
+For detailed information about how to manage users and permissions, see Manage products and profiles in the Enterprise & Teams User Guide .

 When you get started with Adobe Target, you will find IDs (ending in Adobe.com) pre-populated in your Adobe Experience Cloud account.
 These IDs are for members of Adobe teams so that they can assist you with your new account and with your use of Adobe Target, should you need help.
 To get assistance, reach out to your Adobe teams in the usual way.

-You will not see the new user listed on the Users page until the user logs in using his or her Adobe Experience Cloud account and then logs in to Target Standard/Premium by clicking the Target card.
+You will not see the new user listed on the Users page until the user logs in using his or her Adobe Experience Cloud account and then logs in to Target Standard/Premium.

 By default all Target users start with observer permissions.